 Shorter than 3 months If you‘re already an EU citizen, it will be a lot easier for your to find your way into a job.
 In fact, you don’t need a visa at all!
 Since you enjoy the benefits of freedom of movement in the EU, all you need is your ID or passport to enter the country.
 After that, you’re free to stay and work in the country for the next 3 months.
 After those 3 months, though, you need to be able to prove that you’re able to sustain a long stay in Germany.
 Also, don’t forget to register your german address with the local municipality!

 Longer than 3 months If you plan to stay for a period longer than 3 months, you’ll need to apply for a certificate of residence.
 Once you get this certificate through your nearby Ausländerbehörde (Foreign Nationals' Authority), you can pretty much stay as long as you like.
 It might be dated to the length of your employment contract, but it can easily be extended.
+You could even choose to open your own business in Germany, if you have a solid plan!
 Also, if you live in the country for longer than 5 years, you can apply for German citizenship!